knowledge-learning/ehealthkd-2019/README.md

 ## How to cite

-Please cite this work with the following this preliminary BibTeX:
+Please cite this work with the following this BibTeX:
 ```

 @inproceedings{DBLP:conf/sepln/Piad-MorffisGCE19,